jonbrouse/elk/README.md

      docker-compose restart logstash

-If you decide to use additional ports you will have to add them to ```docker-compose-common.yml``` in the Logstash definition.

 ### Data Persistance

 In order for your Elasticsearch data to persist the data directory is mounted at: